 Identify Goals and Shortcomings

-Once the foundations of your ecommerce customer journey map is laid out, you can prepare to analyze the insights you gained from these touchpoints and engagements.
+Once the foundations of your buyer’s journey map is laid out, you can prepare to analyze the insights you gained from these touchpoints and engagements.
 This will help you identify the different needs of your clients and the shortcomings they experience when interacting with your business.

 You can use the information you’ve collected to understand: